eyoeldefare/textfield_tags/README.md

 # textfield_tags

-This widget allows you to create a textfield that takes in Textfield values and display the values as tags.
-The tags can also be customized to your own preference.
-The widget also takes in a controller that can also be customized by extending it into your own custom controller and inheriting its functionalities.
+Textfield tags is a widget allows you to create tags inside a textfield.
+The tags can be customized to your own preferences as the widget allows you to create your own tags.
+The default controllers allow you to store tags as regular strings or `TagData` object which allows you to store any kinds of data.
+This allow you to store color themes with each tags and display those based on the tag entered.

 ## Environment